Vouga, Portugal

-Vouga is a village located in the south bank of the Vouga river.
+Vouga is a village located on the south bank of the Vouga River.
 It is included in the freguesia of Lamas do Vouga, in Águeda Municipality, Portugal.
 Vouga was a town and seat of a municipality dissolved in 1853.
-The freguesias that were part of Vouga municipality were at that point integrated into the municipalities of Águeda Municipality, Albergaria-a-Velha Municipality and Sever do Vouga Municipality.
+The freguesias that were part of the Vouga municipality were at that point integrated into the municipalities of Águeda Municipality, Albergaria-a-Velha Municipality and Sever do Vouga Municipality.